Full-time

 - Proficient with Microsoft Office (Excel, PowerPoint, Word, and Project).

-- Proficient with AutoCAD and/or Civil3D.
+- Familiarity with AutoCAD and/or Civil3D.

-- Familiarity with, or the interest in and ability to learn, hydraulic modeling software for water distribution systems (e.g., InfoWater PRO,).
+- Familiarity with, or the interest in and ability to learn, hydraulic modeling software for water distribution systems (e.g., InfoWater PRO).

 - Excellent written and communication skills.